kyungrae/study/designing-data-intensive-applications/part1.md

 ## 4. Encoding and Evolution

+Application inevitably change over time.
+We should aim to build systems that make it easy to adapt to change(Evolvability).

+When a data format or schema changes, a corresponding change to application code often needs to happen.
+However, code changes often cannot happen instanteously.
+In order for the system to continue running smoothly, we need to maintain compatibility in both directions.

 - Backward compatibility
   Newer code can read data that was written by older code.
 - Forward compatibility